-- a minimum rate of 0.125 frames per second, and - a maximum pulse rate as specified in subparagraph 2.1.4.
+- a minimum rate of 0.125 frames per second, and - a maximum pulse rate as specified in subparagraphs 2.4.1 and 2.4.2 above.

-3.1 Long Term Accuracy and Stability.
-During a measured period of desired data, the time between the occurrence of corresponding points in any two successive frame synchronization intervals should not differ from the reciprocal of the specified nominal frame rate by more than 5 percent of the nominal period.
+3.1 Long-Term Accuracy and Stability

+During a measured period of desired data, the time between the occurrences of corresponding points in any two successive frame synchronization intervals should not differ from the reciprocal of the specified nominal frame rate by more than 5 percent of the nominal period.

-3.2 Short Term Stability.
+3.2 Short-Term Stability

 During a measured period (P), containing 1000-channel intervals, the time between the start of any two successive channel intervals (synchronization intervals excepted) should not differ from the average channel interval established by the formula by more than 1 percent of the average interval.